isomerpages/moe-bedoksouthsec/_curriculum/Applied Learning Programme.md

 ### Introduction

-In our effort to provide a vibrant learner-centred environment that is conducive to student development and achievement, we have introduced the Applied Learning Programme (Project SHINE) since 2014 where students work towards a solution to a problem that addresses a genuine need in the real world.&nbsp;
+In our effort to provide a vibrant learner-centered environment that is conducive to student development and achievement, we have introduced the Applied Learning Programme (Project S.H.I.N.E) since 2014 where students work towards solutions to problems that address a genuine need in the real world, to nurture stewards of the environment and society.

 ### Student Outcomes